Skip to main content

 Stainless Steel 1 litre Water Bottle

-“Klean Kanteen” make good stainless steel wide mouth water bottles (single walled type).
-Pathfinder also make a good 32oz Stainless Steel Water Bottle/Nesting Cup set.
+“Kleen Kanteen” make good stainless steel wide mouth water bottles (single walled type).
+Pathfinder also make a 32oz Stainless Steel Water Bottle/Nesting Cup set.
 A good affordable alternative is an “army cups canteen combination” (plastic water bottle and metal cup).

 You can also can make yourself a metal cooking container out of an empty fruit/peaches tin: remove one end of the tin and attach a piece of wire as a handle.
 Your plastic water bottle should fit snugly inside it.